Simon Deli

-Simon Désiré Sylvanus Deli (born 27 October 1991) is an Ivorian professional footballer who plays as a centre back for Czech National Football League club Slavia Prague B and the Ivory Coast national team.
+Simon Désiré Sylvanus Deli (born 27 October 1991) is an Ivorian former professional footballer who last played as a centre back for Czech National Football League club Slavia Prague B and the Ivory Coast national team.

 Club career

 Sparta Prague and loans

 Deli signed for the Czech First League side Sparta Prague in 2012, but made no league appearances for the club.
 He gained competitive experience in the Czech league by playing on loan for České Budějovice in the second-tier Czech National Football League and in the First League for Příbram.

 Slavia Prague

 Deli moved from Sparta Prague to their rivals Slavia Prague, who were then struggling to avoid relegation, in January 2015.
 He quickly established himself in Slavia, playing in 66 out of their 74 league matches in his first three seasons.
 He won the 2016–17 Czech First League title with Slavia Prague, and was the runner-up for the Best Defender of the Year award.
 During that season, he did not receive a single yellow card.
 In June 2017, Deli extended his contract until June 2020.